pngado/events-database-SQL-project/README.md

 ## Installation

-Please run the eventSchema.sql file as a script on an Oracle DBMS to create the event management database.
+Please run the eventDatabaseSchema.sql.text file as a script on an Oracle DBMS to create the event management database.